Northeast India: Tourism

 Northeast India is also the home of many living root bridges.
 In Meghalaya, these can be found in the southern Khasi and Jaintia Hills.
 They are still widespread in the region, though as a practice they are fading out, with many examples having been destroyed in floods or replaced by more standard structures in recent years.
 Living root bridges have also been observed in the state of Nagaland, near the Indo-Myanmar border.

-Newspapers and Magazines
+Newspapers and magazines

 Northeast India has several newspapers in both English and regional languages.
 The largest circulated English daily in Assam is The Assam Tribune.
 In Meghalaya, The Shillong Times is the highest circulated newspaper.
 In Nagaland, Nagaland Post has the highest number of readers.
 G Plus is the only print and digital English weekly tabloid published from Guwahati.
 In Manipur, Imphal Free Press is a highly respected newspaper.
 In Arunachal Pradesh, The Arunachal Times is the highest circulated newspaper in Arunachal Pradesh.

+Information technology and digital economy

+The information technology and digital sector in Northeast India has grown substantially, driven by central government initiatives and increased internet penetration across the region.
+The Digital North East Vision 2022, launched on 11 August 2018 by the Ministry of Electronics and Information Technology, identified eight digital thrust areas for the region: digital infrastructure, digital services, digital empowerment, electronics manufacturing, IT and IT-enabled services including BPOs, digital payments, innovation and startups, and cybersecurity.

+The State Wide Area Network (SWAN), a core component of the National e-Governance Plan, has been deployed across the northeastern states to provide high-speed broadband connectivity linking state, district, and block headquarters, forming the backbone for e-governance delivery in the region.
+Internet penetration has been rising, with Nagaland, Mizoram, and Manipur recording mobile-linked bank account rates above 90 per cent, enabling rapid growth in UPI-based digital payments.
+Approximately 58 per cent of merchants across the region adopted digital payments following the launch of the Vision 2022 initiative.